-If we neglect the thousand-year-long tradition of the TCM, and we will focus only on scientific resources, ginseng as a means of fatigue was roughly at the same time described in Chinese publications ( Tsung1964tsf , Wang1983sae ) and the group around Lazarev and Brechman (Brekhman1969pig) who also identified another plant with these effects, eleuterokok ostnitý.
+If we neglect the thousand-year-long tradition of the TCM, and we will focus only on scientific resources, then ginseng as a means of fatigue was roughly at the same time described in Chinese publications ( Tsung1964tsf , Wang1983sae ) and the group around Lazarev and Brechman (Brekhman1969pig) who also identified another plant with these effects, eleuterokok ostnitý.
 Ginseng and especially ginsenoside Rg 1 were confirmed as a means of fatigue by a battery of Japanese mouse tests ( Saito1974epg ), whose author well knows and quotes previous Soviet research.
-This work, published at the famous Tokyo University, dates back to the golden age of scientific medicine, and for me personally represents a definitive confirmation of the effectiveness of this adaptogen against fatigue, even if I did not read anything else and myself, in my experience with ginseng, strongly suspected of obliviousness.
+This work published at the famous Tokyo University dates back to the golden age of scientific medicine, and for me personally represents the definitive confirmation of the effectiveness of this adaptogen against fatigue, even if I did not read anything else and myself, in my experience with the ginseng, strongly suspected of obliviousness.
 Research, of course, went on, on the other hand, towards specific ginseng applications in mental and physical fatigue, and on identifying other adaptive anti-fatigue agents.

 Specific effects on physical and mental stress